Alen Grgić

-Alen Grgić (born 10 August 1994) is a Croatian football defender who plays for for Armenian Premier League club Noah.
+Alen Grgić (born 10 August 1994) is a Croatian football defender who plays for Croatian Football League club Slaven Belupo.

 Grgić played for Rijeka, then joined Slaven Belupo on a one-year contract in 2024.
 Here he set a career best in terms of goals scored during one season.
 He helped the club reach the 2025 Croatian Football Cup final against Rijeka.
 After the contract ran out, Grgić moved to Armenia and Noah, where he got the chance in the 2025–26 UEFA Champions League qualifying.

+On 17 February 2026, Slaven Belupo announced the return of Grgić from Noah, on a contract until the summer of 2027.